c-marca/Thesis-Code/README.md

   Shards have been generated
-  - dataset_generator to generate Wake Vision Dataset like the user wants
+  - dataset_generator.py to generate Wake Vision Dataset like the user wants
+  - User can modify dataset_generator.py to change resolution, image size, split, shard size.
     - can be improved by adding argparse arguments to script

 # Models